The Danger Within: Insider Threat Modeling Using Business Process Models: Evaluations

 With respect to \textit{\textbf{Q2}}, the prototype worked well with existing process descriptions and when onboarding a security expert to create a new one. \cite{autoBPMNThreatModeling} demonstrated that through annotations introducing technical system details (\eg log level, message size), it is possible to identify threats automatically.
 In this work, no modifications from the BPMN standard were required.
 Nevertheless, an overarching concern discovered in such process-based techniques lies in the availability of such data -- further research is needed to answer whether it is cost-effective to create new models solely for this purpose.

 Overall, the approach appears effective in identifying \textit{relevant} threats (\textit{\textbf{Q3}}).
-Nevertheless, the filtering step of the approach may be less practical in non-commercial settings.
+Nevertheless, filtering threats may be less practical in non-commercial settings.
 In that sense, it questions related studies that have focused only on governmental domains~\cite{autoBPMNThreatModeling}.
-A key limitation of the work at hand is the potential presence of false negatives.
-Certain threats may be excluded from the knowledge base through filtering, or they may not appear in the knowledge base at all.
+A key limitation of the work at hand is the potential presence of false negatives since the filtering may exclude certain threats.
+From a methodological perspective, experiments conducted in this work carry a participatory character and are thus subject to the limitations described by~\cite{participatoryCaseStudy}.
+In addition, while case study research enables collecting rich experience on the methodology, generalization is an issue due to the low number of samples.